 The State of Georgia (State) passed legislation which will allow individuals or corporations to receive a State tax credit for making a contribution to certain qualified rural hospital organizations during calendar years 2017 through 2024.
-The Authority submitted the necessary documentation and was approved by the State to participate in the rural hospital tax credit program for 2022 and 2021.
-Contributions received under the program approximated \$284,000 and \$149,000 during 2022 and 2021, respectively.
-The Authority will have to be approved by the State to participate in the program are recorded as unrestricted gifts and bequests in the statements of revenues, expenses, and changes in net position.
+The Authority submitted the necessary documentation and was approved by the State to participate in the rural hospital tax credit program for 2023 and 2022.
+Contributions received under the program approximated \$487,000 and \$284,000 during 2023 and 2022, respectively.
+The Authority will have to be approved by the State to participate in the program in each subsequent year.
+Amounts received under the program are recorded as unrestricted gifts and bequests in the statements of revenues, expenses, and changes in net position.